Deer Island (New Brunswick): Early Settlement

-There are "traces" of visits to the island by indigenous Passamaquoddys, although no settlement by either the natives or French appears to have ever been attempted In 1604, Samuel de Champlain noted that a crewmember, Mssr.
+There are "traces" of visits to the island by indigenous Passamaquoddys, although there was no known settlement by either the natives while a 1733 map by Cyprian Southack suggested there may have been French homes built at one time on the southern tip of Deer Island.

+A 1733 map showing Campobello and Deer Island believed to be a single island.

+In 1604, Samuel de Champlain noted that a crewmember, Mssr.
 Poutrincourt, had almost become lost on the island.
-A 1733 map by Cyprian Southack suggested there may have been French homes built at one time on the southern tip of Deer Island.

-A 1733 map showing Campobello and Deer Island believed to be a single island.

-The origin of the name is attributed to a Passamaquoddy legend about the island being a deer chased by wolves represented by the Wolf Islands.
+The origin of the name is attributed to either following Estêvão Gomes' 1525 naming of Penobscot River as "Deer River" or to a Passamaquoddy legend about the island being a deer chased by wolves represented by the Wolf Islands.
 The name "Deer Island" is found on the 1764 Mitchell's Fieldbook, and the Passamaquoddy name is presumed to be a translation of the English.
 The natives referred to the lower end of the island as "Peelsquess", "girl", for the shape of a rock in the water.

 Until the end of the French and Indian Wars in 1760, it was not considered safe for English families to settle in the region due to the French influence over the natives since at least 1704 when the Le Treille family settled Indian Island, after Cardinal Richelieu granted the region to the care of Isaac de Razilly.
 At this time, Col. Gorham and Col. Benjamin Church were sent to Indian Island to raid the natives and guard over the Le Treille family.

 In 1762 the colony of Massachusetts, and in 1767 the colony of Nova Scotia, began cautiously settling the area as the Passamaquoddy were now friendly and open to trade.
+In 1765, both Campobello and Deer Island were granted by the Crown to the Canada Company.

 Josiah Heney, John Frost, Alexander Hodges and James Parsons were among the first Loyalist settlers in 1763, building homes near Pleasant Point although legally squatters without title.
-In 1964, Reginald Richardson was scuba-diving and discovered the wreck of an unidentified colony ship with its cannonade, wine and anchor near the Sandy Island ledges off Deer Island, dated between 1770-1790.
+In 1964, Reginald Richardson was scuba-diving and discovered the wreck of an unidentified colony ship with its cannonade, wine and anchor near the Sandy Island ledges off Deer Island, dated between 1770-1790, which Cyril Moore prepared for the New Brunswick Museum.

 The British considered Deer Island's geography to be easily defended against possible American hostility, but to lack a deep-water harbour suitable for shipping.